.

 rule.noun,.plural.rules

-a usual, customary or generalized course of action
+a usual, customary or subversive

-direction, especially one of regulations governing
+one of regulations governing

 procedure; the duration